cfw-guide/ios.cfw.guide/docs/en_US/jailbreak/checkra1n/installing-odysseyra1n-a8x-a9x/ra1n-macos-a8x-a9x.md

 ---
 lang: en_US
 title: Installing Odysseyra1n (A8X/A9X) (macOS)
-description: Guide to installing Odysseyra1n on A8X and A9X devices
+description: Guide to installing Odysseyra1n on macOS A8X and A9X devices
 permalink: /installing-odysseyra1n-a8x-a9x/macos
 redirect_from:
   - /installing-odysseyra1n-a9x/macos